- …only if your project is about Australian flora and fauna conservation, threatened mammal conservation, or landscape restoration and education.

 - Pure academic research – academic applicants need to show how their research is directly linked to a community group doing conservation work.
 Research needs to be of benefit to those groups working on habitat or species conservation – eg I won’t accept applications for research on how climate change will affect a particular species without the research being done in conjunction with a group that can work towards conserving that species on the ground.

-As The Foundation only has one paid employee, feedback to applicants on their unsuccessful applications cannot be given, to protect the Executive Director.
+As WET only has one paid employee, feedback to applicants on their unsuccessful applications cannot be given, to protect the Executive Director.
 We are very sorry if this is not helpful.